 For all my over-pours, I use fiber mesh reinforcement in the concrete.
-This type of reinforcement is tiny polypropylene fibers that get mixed into the concrete when the concrete is loaded onto the concrete truck.
+This type of reinforcement is made of tiny polypropylene fibers that get mixed into the concrete when the concrete is batched into the concrete truck.

 Also, like in the video, I use wire mesh if the new pour is thick enough to allow for it.

-Sometimes I'll use rebar instead of wire mesh if the new pour is thick enough and a lot of weight is being driven over the new pour.
+Sometimes I'll use rebar instead of wire mesh if the new pour is thick enough it'll have heavy vehicle traffic driven on it.

-I've personally poured hundreds of jobs where we poured over existing concrete that was worn out, cracked, pitted or sloped the wrong way.
+I've personally poured hundreds of new concrete floors, slabs, and patios, over existing concrete that was rough, cracked, pitted or sloped the wrong way.